-PTs with the MONITOR Button

-PTs with the MONITOR button can dial in hands-free mode but cannot have hands-free conversations.
+PTs with the MONITOR Button PTs with the MONITOR button can dial in hands-free mode but cannot have hands-free conversations.

-10.3 PBX Configuration-[2-3] System-Timers & Counters-Dial / IRNA / Recall / Tone-Tone Length- Reorder Tone for PT Hands-free (s) 12.1.1 PBX Configuration-[4-1-1] Extension-Wired Extension-Extension Settings-Option 4-LCS Answer Mode
+''' 4.5 [2-3] Timers & Counters-Dial / IRNA / Recall / Tone-◆ Tone Length-Reorder Tone for PT Hands-free 6.1 [4-1-1] Wired Extension-Extension Settings-Option 4-◆ LCS Answer Mode '''

-9.1.3 Headset Operation
+8.1.3 Headset Operation

 This PBX supports headset compatible proprietary telephones (PTs).
 A PT user can talk to another party hands-free and without lifting the handset by using an optional headset.

 For connection and operation, refer to the Operating Instructions for the headset.

 This feature is also known as Handset/Headset Selection.

-- If headset mode is on, pressing the SP-PHONE button activates the headset, not the built-in speaker. - To set headset mode on a DPT or IP-PT, use personal programming (Headset Operation) or press the Headset button.
-To set headset mode on an APT, use the handset/headset selector provided on the set and/or on the headset.
+• If headset mode is on, pressing the SP-PHONE button activates the headset, not the built-in speaker.

+• To set the headset mode on a DPT or IP-PT, use personal programming (Headset Operation) or press the Headset button.
+To set headset mode on an analog proprietary telephone (APT), use the handset/headset selector located on the telephone and/or on the headset.